webtrees/webtrees.github.io/download/modules.md

 ### Sammlungen - by Thomas Bugge - `2.2` - [website](https://github.com/thobgg/webtrees-sammlungen)

 Photo and document collections with EXIF/XMP enrichment, gallery and lightbox, and bidirectional sync with webtrees media.
 Group your media objects into thematic collections — either automatically from a media folder or hand-curated — for family photos, gravestones, parish records, documents and more.
-Available in German, English and Dutch.
+EXIF/XMP data is not only read but written back into the files, with an automatic daily backup, and files can be renamed straight from the lightbox.
+Files that are not media objects in the tree are listed as well, so an archive of plain scans stays visible.
+On phones and tablets the lightbox behaves like a photo app: pinch zoom, swipe to browse, tap for an edge-to-edge view.
+Available in Catalan, Dutch, English, German, Slovak and Spanish.
+An optional Android wrapper for your own instance is available separately: [WebtreesAnd](https://github.com/thobgg/WebtreesAnd).

 ----------